-Reconnaissance drilling working in the highly prospective region between the Keats Main and Golden Joint zones intersected significant mineralization, now named the "515 Zone", returning initial intercepts of 9.21 g/t Au over 2.15m and 43.9 g/t Au over 3.85m in NFGC-22-515 approximately 440m north of the Keats Main Zone.
+Reconnaissance drilling working in the highly prospective region between the Keats Main and Golden Joint zones ("Keats North") intersected significant mineralization, now named the "515 Zone", returning initial intercepts of 9.21 g/t Au over 2.15m and 43.9 g/t Au over 3.85m in NFGC-22-515 (reported on April 13, 2022) approximately 440m north of the Keats Main Zone.
 Following this discovery, reconnaissance drilling in this region identified two additional new near surface zones.
-This includes the intercept of 275 g/t Au over 2.15 m in NFGC-22-538 which occurs at a vertical depth of 22m adjacent to the AFZ and is approximately 65m north of the Keats Zone and the intercept of 8.70 g/t Au over 6.75m in NFGC-22-533, located at a vertical depth of 65m in the black shales that form the hanging wall to the AFZ, this a new part of the stratigraphy that is largely unexplored and this intercept represents and important new target.
+This includes the intercept of 275 g/t Au over 2.15 m in NFGC-22-538 (reported on May 4, 2022) which occurs at a vertical depth of 22m adjacent to the AFZ and is approximately 65m north of the Keats Zone and the intercept of 8.70 g/t Au over 6.75m in NFGC-22-533 (reported on May 4, 2022), located at a vertical depth of 65m in the black shales that form the hanging wall to the AFZ, this stratigraphic domain is largely unexplored and this intercept represents an important new target.
+On August 2, 2022, the company announced results from continued exploration in the Keats North target region defining multiple high-grade veins that define a corridor over a strike length of approximately 630m linking up the north end of Keats with the 515 Zone.
+Noteworthy intervals in these veins include 45.9 g/t Au over 2.75m in NFGC-22-578 (Umbra), 19.3 g/t Au over 2.05m in NFGC-22-610 (Umbra), 40.6 g/t Au over 2.00m in NFGC-22-586 (Enigma), 24.1 g/t Au over 2.20m in NFGC-22-580 (Enigma) and 13.2 g/t Au over 2.05m and 10.7 g/t Au over 2.70m in NFGC-22-559 (Enigma).

-Advancements in the detailed geologic modelling with a focus on veins and associated faults has greatly increased the understanding of the Keats zone, identified a number of drill targets and has demonstrated good continuity of the high-grade gold mineralization within the host structures.
-An aggressive drill program will continue to expand this extensive network of high-grade gold veins and follow up on the new 515 and 421 discoveries.
+The detailed geologic modelling with a focus on veins and associated faults has greatly increased the understanding of the Keats Zone, identified a number of drill targets and has demonstrated good continuity of the high-grade gold mineralization within the host structures.
+An aggressive drill program will continue to expand this extensive network of high-grade gold veins and follow up on the new Keats North, Keats FW (area between the Keats-Baseline Fault Zone and AFZ), Keats Deep (down-plunge extension) and 421 discoveries.